You might also be interested in reading my post How to Cook with a Wood Stove.

 We no longer purchase our meat from the grocery store.
-All of our poultry is raised at home and we buy grass fed beef and naturally raised pork from local farmers.
+All of our poultry is raised at home and we buy grass-fed beef and naturally raised pork from local farmers.
 I do occasionally pick up a few packages of brats (we are outside of Chicago, after all) from the local butcher.
-I love knowing that our meat comes small local farmers.
+I love knowing that our meat comes from small local farmers.

 Cooking Pork Hocks

 I cooked two packages of pork hocks in my slow cooker for the better part of a day.
 You could also cook them in a pot of water or slow roast them in the oven.
 Each package had one or two nice sized hocks in it (the ankle joint of the pig).
 We ate the meat from the hocks for dinner two nights in a row and the rest was cooked down for soup.
 I served the meat with potatoes cooked in the pork juices with seasonings (ground bay leaf, thyme, salt, pepper, chili pepper, and garlic powder) and a salad on the side.
 Use the seasonings you prefer.

 The third day I cooked the leftover joints in a pot of water (add a tablespoon or two of vinegar to leach calcium from the bones) on our wood stove for several hours.
 I had a nice pot of very rich pork broth with enough meat in it to grace a pot of winter vegetable stew.
 I picked the meat from the bones and added that to the broth on the wood stove.
 Parsnips, turnips, onions, and sweet potatoes were chopped and added to the pot.
 While it simmered I added sage, thyme, dehydrated sweet peppers, garlic, salt, pepper, and some onion powder.